-Turn on the TV, get on social media, or listen to the radio, and it is hard to escape the negativity.
+Turn on the TV, get on social media, or listen to the radio and it is hard to escape the negativity.
 We are bombarded with stories of hate and tragedy daily.
-Our leaders have normalized unkind and uncivil behavior.
-Disrespecting people’s bodies, beliefs, cultures, values, and perspectives are being rewarded.
-It is easy to see that what we used to refer to as “common kindness” seems less common.
+Our leaders have normalized unkind and civil behavior.
+Disrespecting people’s bodies, beliefs, cultures, values, and perspectives is being rewarded.
+Its hard to argue that what we used to refer to as “common kindness” seems less common.
 In the face of all of this, it is essential that we promote kindness at every level in our schools.

 KINDNESS HELPS KIDS LEARN